ycl-the-lyc/ubc-study-notes/phys-158/phys-158.typ

 This is because the total charge inside is 0, the charges on the outer shell do not care about it---as long as it is in equilibrium.

 === Application: Coaxial Cable
 Coaxial cable is a type of electrical cable consisting of an inner conductor surrounded by a concentric conducting shield, with the two separated by a dielectric (insulating material); many coaxial cables also have a protective outer sheath or jacket.

 Define the radius of the inner conductor as $R_1$ and the outer conductor's as $R_2$.
 A point $P_1$ between the inner and the outer conductors at $r_1$ has
 $
-  Phi_e &= integral.surf veca(E) dd(veca(A)) \
+  Phi_e &= integral.surf va(E) dd(va(A)) \
   &= E(r_1) A_"side" \
   &= E(r_1) L (2 pi r_1) \
   Q_"in" &= lambda_1 L \